fsecilia/dink/README.md

 This is original work based on a [talk](https://youtu.be/yVogS4NbL6U?si=nmCoA6SG797rT-4m) from [Kris Jusiak](linkedin.com/in/kris-jusiak).
 The sauce is using implicit conversion templates hooked up to a recursive composer to choose a ctor automatically.

 v1.0 works against types, but not templates directly.
 This means you still have to instantiate all templates you intend to wire.
-Typically, this means there is a a block of template instantiations near the composition, along with instantiations of their dependencies.
+Typically, this means there is a block of template instantiations near the composition, along with instantiations of their dependencies.
 This block can be avoided when dink learns how to resolve templates directly.
 That will be v2.0.